brocaar/chirpstack-application-server/docs/content/overview/features.md

 ## Live frame-logging

 With LoRa App Server you are able to inspect all raw and encrypted LoRaWAN frames per gateway or device.
-When opening the *Live frame logs* tab on the gateway or device detail page, you will see all frames passing in realtime.
+When opening the *Live LoRaWAN frame logs* tab on the gateway or device detail page, you will see all frames passing in realtime.
 This will also allow you to inspect the (encrypted) content of each LoRaWAN frame.
 See [frame-logging]({{<ref "use/frame-logging.md">}}) for more information.

+## Live event-logging

+With LoRa App Server you are able to inspect all events from the web-interface, without the need to use a MQTT client or build an integration.
+When opening the *Live event logs* tab on the device detail pace, you will see all uplink, ack, join and error events in realtime.
+See [event-logging]({{<ref "use/event-logging.md">}}) for more information.